Meeds122/v_blogger/README.md

 ## About publishing to the internet
 This app is not configured to be available on the internet.
 While I made some good decisions (I think!) regarding the security of the app, V's veb framework does not support TLS encryption which is a must on the modern web.
 Use a reverse proxy such as Apache, NGINX, Caddy, or Kamal to handle HTTPS transation.
 Certain higher-traffic sites may wish to move the /static .css and .js files to the reverse proxy or another host for better compression, caching, and performance.
 Eventually, I would like to make a docker image that includes the reverse proxy for easy production deployment, but those days are well beyond today's alpha version.

+## AI Statement
+This application utilized AI in creating HTML and CSS mockups for the web pages.
+The V backend did not utilize AI technology.